MediaRon/launch-with-words/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Launch With Words is a product that combines the features of a business coach with blogging prompts to encourage you to publish once a month.
-Follow the prompts.
-Publish.
-Easy!
+Launch With Words is a product that combines the experience small business writer with blogging prompts to encourage you to publish a blog post once a month.
+No need for lorem ipsum or placeholder text.
+Simply follow the prompts and publish.
+Now you have something to share on social.

 == Description ==